Tail-robust estimation of factor-adjusted vector autoregressive models for high-dimensional time series: Introduction

 \section{Introduction}

-High-dimensional time series are routinely collected in many areas such as finance, economics, medicine, engineering, natural and social sciences and for their modelling, vector autoregressive (VAR) models \citep{Lutkephol2005} are popularly adopted \citep{yilmaz2009,Gorrostieta2012,Bay2004}.
-As the dimension of the time series grows, the number of parameters to estimate in a VAR model grows quadratically, and hence estimation quickly becomes a high-dimensional problem.
-Therefore, the assumption of sparsity is often made in conjunction with $\ell_1$-type regularisation-based methods in the literature \citep{Basu2015}.
+\cred{Vector autoregressive (VAR) models \citep{Lutkephol2005} are popularly adopted for capturing temporal and cross-sectional dependencies among multiple time series \citep{yilmaz2009,Gorrostieta2012,Bay2004}.} High-dimensional time series are routinely collected in many areas such as finance, economics, medicine, engineering, natural and social sciences.
+As the dimension of the time series grows, the number of parameters to estimate in a VAR model grows quadratically, and its estimation quickly becomes a high-dimensional problem.
+Therefore, the assumption of sparsity is often made in conjunction with $\ell_1$-type regularisation-based methods in the literature \citep{Basu2015, Han2015}.

 The sparsity assumption, however, may not be suitable for datasets typically observed in economics and finance, which exhibit strong cross-sectional correlations that cannot be accounted for by a small number of non-zero VAR coefficient values.
-In addition, theoretical investigation into the consistency of the VAR estimation often assumes that the largest eigenvalue of the spectral density matrix is uniformly bounded across the frequency \citep{Basu2015}, which is also at odds with the phenomenon observed in some real data applications; see Figure~\ref{fig:eigen_fredmd} plotting the largest eigenvalues of the sample covariance matrices of increasing dimensions obtained from the macroeconomic data example in Section~\ref{sec:real-data}.
-Here, as the number of cross-sections increases, the largest eigenvalue of the thus-obtained sample covariance matrix grows linearly with the dimensionality.
-Consequently, when modelling the dynamic dependence among a large number of time series, an increasingly popular approach is to adjust for the presence of latent factors driving the strong cross-sectional correlations, before a sparse model is fitted that lends interpretability \citep{Fan2020,Fan2023,Fan2024,Barigozzi2024,Krampe2025}.
+In addition, theoretical investigation into the consistency of the VAR estimation often assumes that the largest eigenvalue of the spectral density matrix is uniformly bounded across the frequency, which is at odds with the behaviour of many real datasets where VAR modelling is popularly adopted.
+As an illustration, Figure~\ref{fig:eigen_fredmd} plots the largest eigenvalues of the sample covariance matrices of increasing dimensions obtained from the macroeconomic data example in Section~\ref{sec:real-data} where, with the number of cross-sections increasing, the largest eigenvalue of the thus-obtained sample covariance matrix grows linearly with the dimensionality.
+Consequently, when modelling the dynamic dependence among a large number of time series, an increasingly popular approach is to adjust for the presence of latent factors driving the strong cross-sectional correlations, before a sparse model is fitted, which lends interpretability as well as better accounting for the characteristics of real-life datasets \citep{Fan2020,Fan2023,Fan2024,Barigozzi2024,Krampe2025}.